 Importantly, if your app is country-specific, we recommend you to do deep research on the number of Android and iOS users across the relevant area.
 You should also consider the current trends in OS popularity.
 For instance, in some countries like the UK, the difference between Android and iOS market shares is extremely low (nearly 2 percent).
 So even the slightest fluctuation of users’ preferences may have a great impact on the situation.

-In general, there are about 2.5 billion active devices which are based on Android today and the figure is constantly growing.
-According to Statista, Android is an operating system of as many as 88 percents of smartphones purchased by end-users in the second half of 2018.
+In general, there are about 2.5 billion, Android is an operating system of as many as 88 percents of smartphones purchased by end-users in the second half of 2018.

 The market share is quite significant but it may be easily explained.
 Android is an open-source OS so it naturally became the first choice for many phone vendors worldwide, including such giants as Samsung, HTC, and Sony.
 At the same time, iOS operates exclusively on Apple devices.
 Hence, there are more chances that you capture the bigger audience by building an Android app first.